ahgroup/DSAIRM/auxilliary/to-do.md

 * Improve error messages when simulation failed (see basic bacteria app) - use color if possible
 * Get everything ready for CRAN
 * Clean up diagrams as needed
 * Change structure of simulate_ functions such that each one returns a list.
-(Time-series) dataframe should be returned as xvals (time) / yvals (value of variable) / varnames (variable names)
+(Time-series) dataframe should be returned as xvals (time) / yvals (value of variable) / varnames (variable names).
+That needs changes of lots of other bits, including vignettes.
 * Change documentation creation: Have a single Rmd file in the app folder.
 Merge functionality of generate_HTMLfiles and generate_instrction_tabs such that on loading/opening the app, the Rmd file is processed displayed.
 Ideally without saving the html files that are currently in the www/ subfolder.
 Instead, just create properly formated tabs on the fly (check if that's fast enough).
+Update vignettes and docfordevelopers accordingly.

 #Further apps that could be implemented
 * More complicated HCV PK/PD (SISMID-U4-3/4)